Key Takeaways

 4. One new passport photo

 What kind of documentation would a parent need to provide to demonstrate consent?
 Is it possible for an undocumented parent to provide consent for a passport application?
 If an undocumented parent possesses a driver’s license and a bank account, would that be acceptable?
+(Yuri from Santa Maria, CA, USA)

-Answer: A parent can demonstrate consent or awareness by paying the passport fees (i.e., signing the check).
+A: A parent can demonstrate consent or awareness by paying the passport fees (i.e., signing the check).
 A signed letter acknowledging the application can also serve as proof of consent.

-Question: “Planning a Europe trip next June.
+Question: “Planning a European trip next June.
 My son’s passport card expires in January, and he turns 16 in April.
 Can we use his expired passport card to renew a 10-year passport book?
 Or should we renew his card while he’s still 15, knowing it will need renewal in 5 years?
 Essentially, can an expired passport card be used for a 16-year-old’s 10-year passport book renewal?”
+(Tara from Ruth, NV, USA)

 1. Form DS-11 (must be signed in front of a passport agent)

-2. Evidence of U.S. citizenship plus photocopy
+2. Evidence of U.S. citizenship plus a photocopy

 3. Proof of identity plus photocopy

-4. One passport photo
+4. One passport photo5.
+Payment for fees

-Appointments can be made here: http://usps.com/scheduler
+Appointments can be made here: http://usps.com/scheduler.

 Question: “I’m a 16-year-old US citizen stuck abroad due to my expired passport and my mom’s ongoing identity case.
 We tried renewing at the US embassy, but they refused without my mom’s ID.
-Can I renew my passport myself now, using my old passports and birth certificate, or must I wait for my mom’s case to resolve?”
+Can I renew my passport myself now, using my old passport and birth certificate, or must I wait for my mom’s case to resolve?”
+(Keith from Springfield, GA, USA)

-Question: “I’m 17 trying to get a passport for a trip!
+Question: “I’m 17, trying to get a passport for a trip!
 My dad has no time to go to the post office because of work.
 I was wondering how you would prove the consent to the people working there.”
+(Ben from Chillicothe, OH, USA)

-Answer: The consent can be implied by your dad writing the check for the passport fees.
+A: The consent can be implied by your dad writing the check for the passport fees.
 He can also provide a letter of consent (does not need to be notarized) plus a photocopy of his ID.

 Question: “Does my daughter need her father’s consent to renew her passport?
-Does she need to apply in person and does he have to be with her?
+Does she need to apply in person, and does he have to be with her?
 She is 16 years old.
 We are traveling to Costa Rica on June 23rd.
-She has her old passport which expired last May.
+She has her old passport, which expired last May.
 We completed DS-11 and have passport pictures.
 I would like to apply for the expedited service.
 I would like to set up an appointment ASAP.”
+(Julie from North Wales, PA, USA)

-Answer: Yes, your daughter needs to apply in person.
+A: Yes, your daughter needs to apply in person.
 Besides the completed Form DS-11 and passport photo, your daughter needs to present evidence of citizenship (most recent passport) and photo ID (driver’s license).
 She also needs to submit a photocopy of the identification document.

 Concerning consent, the U.S. Department of State states that minors aged 16 and 17 must “establish parental consent.”
-They go on to state that written consent may be requested if it is not implied on the application.
+They go on to state that written consent may be requested if it is not implied in the application.

 There are 2 ways to expedite the passport:

-1. You can make an appointment at a Regional Passport Agency that serves the state where she resides.
+- You can make an appointment at a Regional Passport Agency that serves the state where she resides.

-Note: the agency only attends to American citizens whose departure date is within 2 weeks.
+- Note: the agency only attends to American citizens whose departure date is within 2 weeks.

-1. Another way to get an expedited passport is to authorize a professional expediter to submit the application for your daughter.
+- Another way to get an expedited passport is to authorize a professional expediter to submit the application for your daughter.
 If you choose to use an expediting service, your daughter will still have to appear at a nearby passport application acceptance facility so that an authorized agent can take her oath and witness the signing of the application.

 Question: “The mother is the designated custodian of a 16-year-old.
 Can the 16-year-old get a passport without the father’s permission?
 Can a 16-year-old travel abroad without the father’s permission?”
+(Gayle from Seattle, WA, USA)

-Answer: If the mother has sole legal custody, the father’s consent is not required for the minor’s passport application.
+A: If the mother has sole legal custody, the father’s consent is not required for the minor’s passport application.
 However, if custody is shared, the other parent’s consent may be necessary.

 For minors aged 15 and under, notarized parental consent from the non-applying parent is required.